A traditional firm with a modern approach

 The tenancy agreement protects both parties by setting out rights and responsibilities, including tenants’ rights.
 Where your rights are not being met, i.e., your property falls below a reasonable living standard and this is not being appropriately addressed, your landlord could be breaching their legal responsibility.

 Our team of tenants’ rights lawyers will listen to your case and recommend available options.
-We will always aim to achieve resolution through negotiation or mediation to avoid the need for contentious legal proceedings.
+We will always aim to achieve resolution through negotiation to avoid the need for contentious legal proceedings.
 However, where court proceedings are needed, we will back your claim.

 Where a tenant is not leaving the property and a Section 8 and/or Section 21 Notice has been served, you might feel out of options for what to do next.
 However, following this, a court proceeding application can be filed.